loatheb/onekey-bridge/Build.md

 ## Before start

-We are using Ubuntu 22.10 as build environment.
-And cross build for all other platforms.
+We are using Ubuntu 22.10 as build environment for Windows and Linux target

+For MacOS, you will need MacOS environment

 ## Dependencies